 In October 2020, Fabricio Mattos was invited by the AALGA - Asociación Argentina de Laúdes y Guitarras Antiguas to give a talk and record a mini-recital as part of their Ibero-American conference.

 The Influence of Layouts and Event Dynamics on the Terminology of Performance

 This PhD research project comprises an analysis of the influence of performance layouts and dynamics on performers’ understanding of 'stage' and 'performance' itself.
 The project is based on both theoretical and applied concepts, approaching creatively fields as diverse as history, aesthetics and anthropology in order to help us explore alternative ways of delivering music performance events in the 21st century.

 The PhD thesis is currently in its writing-up phase, and will soon be submitted to the Royal Academy of Music / University of London.

 New Stages Series

-The New Stages Series is a series of experimental performance events conceived and curated by Fabricio Mattos as part of his PhD project at the Royal Academy of Music.
-All events happen in London and explore alternative layouts and dynamics between performers and 'audience' members, based on intensive research on history and aesthetics of performance and its spaces.
+The New Stages Series was a series of experimental performance events conceived and curated by Fabricio Mattos as part of his PhD project at the Royal Academy of Music.
+All events happened in London and explored alternative layouts and dynamics between performers and 'audience' members, based on intensive research on the history and aesthetics of performance and its spaces and places.

 B I O G R A P H Y